kubemq-io/docs/docs/get_started/queue.md

 kubemqctl queues send "hello-world-queue" "this is a queue message"
 ```

-A result message will be shown with an indication of sending time of the message
+A result message will be shown with an indication of the sending time of the message.

 </template>